 - Theta Waves: When we dream, this is the state we experience.
 You might notice vivid imagery and greater intuition.

-- Delta Waves: The slowest of the brain waves, these are experienced during dreamless sleep and deep transcendental mediation.
+- Delta Waves: The slowest of the brain waves, these are experienced during dreamless sleep and deep transcendental meditation.

 The Actions I’m Taking to Make Creative Flow Happen More Often